Arcadia-1/Sun_Research_Group/content/en/authors/Lu Jie/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Research Fellow
+- Co-advisor
 ---
-Lu Jie received the B.Eng. degree from the Zhejiang University, China, in 2017, and received Ph.D. degree from the University of Michigan, US, in 2021.
-Since then, he is currently with Tsinghua University, China, as an Assistant Researcher.
-His main research interest is on Mixed-Signal Integrated Circuit Design, including hybrid-architecture ADC, high-speed data interface, and wireless transceiver.
+Lu Jie is currently an Assistant Professor with the School of Integrated Circuits at Tsinghua Uni-versity, Beijing, China.
+He received the B.S. degrees in electronic engineering from Zhejiang University, Hangzhou, China, in 2017, and the Ph.D. and M.S. degree from the University of Michigan, Ann Arbor, USA, in 2021.
+Since 2022, he has been a Faculty Member with the School of Integrated Circuits, Tsinghua University, Beijing, China.
+He has authored or co-authored over 15 IEEE journal and conference articles including 7 ISSCC and JSSC.
+His research interests include hybrid-architecture ADC; RF-DAC; reconfigurable mixed-signal circuits; and mixed-signal computation.